Sustainability facts and statistics for business - featured image 6.jpg

 Demand for sustainable ways of living is rocketing.
 As folk experience the impacts of the climate crisis, businesses like yours serve a real desire to live better for the planet.
 These facts are excellent additions to your pitch deck to show that’s the case:

-• Products marketed as sustainable have grown 2.7 times faster than those not marketing as sustainable.
+• Products marketed as sustainable have grown 2 times faster than those not marketed as sustainable.
 (NYU Stern)

 • Brands with more sustainable products in their lineup enjoy more loyalty from customers (with 34% coming back for more) than brands with few sustainable offerings (27%).
 (McKinsey)